buildingSMART/IFC4-CV/IFC4_Reference_View.md

 ## Purpose
 With the publication of the IFC4 release, that has been accepted as ISO16739 by the International Standardization Organization, several enhancements and improvements over the previous IFC releases are now available for improved open BIM interoperability using the IFC protocol.

 The main purpose of this document is to define a standardized subset of the IFC4 schema, a Model View Definition MVD, that is particularly suitable for all BIM workflows that are based on reference models, where the exchange is mainly one-directional.
-Here requested modifications of the BIM data, mainly of the shape representation, are handled by a change request to the original author, and changes not executed upon the imported IFC data to be sent back to the original source.
+Here requested modifications of the BIM data, mainly of the shape representation, are handled by a change request to the original author, and changes ae not executed upon the imported IFC data with the intent to be sent back to the original source.

 Examples of this reference workflow are:
 - Coordination planning (combining different discipline specific IFC models for visual checking)